jenshweber/grape/README.md

 ```

 > The above command starts a _GrapeVine_ constainer and mounts the `~/grapevine` directory on the host machine to the `book` directory in the _GrapeVine_ container.
 You can save your worksheets in that directory and exchange it with the host.

+## Slow(er) Start - without using Docker

+If you don't want to use Docker, you need to install Clojure, Leiningen and Graphviz before starting _GrapeVine_ with "lein run".

 # Tutorial